Bike to School Day | Tips to Make it the Best Day Ever!

 Trailers for Siblings

 It’s a whole family affair, so if you have a younger sibling they can either be pulled behind in a bike trailer or a tag along behind your bike.
 If you’re in the market for a trailer of some sort to pull a younger child, there are a few different options.
 A typical bike trailer attaches to the back of an adult bike and can hold two to three small children.
-Ours has a five-point harness and a mesh screen or clear cover option depending on weather.
+Ours has a five-point harness and a mesh screen or clear cover option depending on the weather.
 This is a good option for very small children.

 The next step up is an attachment to the back of an adult bike with a wide seat, handrails, and optional pedals.
-We recently acquired a Weehoo from the marketplace with a seat that attaches to the back of an adult bike which is perfect for our four year old.
-There are also tag-a-long attachments which basically makes a tandem bike with a small bike attaching behind an adult bike.
-The seats are standard bike seats and they do have to hold on the whole time and pedal.
+We recently acquired a used Weehoo from the marketplace with a seat that attaches to the back of an adult bike which was perfect for our four-year-old.
+There are also tag-a-long attachments which basically creates a tandem bike by attaching a small bike to the back of an adult bike.
+The seats are standard bike seats so they have to hold on but they don’t have to steer or pedal.

 Walk to School